f5devcentral/f5-agility-labs-dns/docs/class2/module7/module7.rst

 URL Categorization
 ####################################

-Configure DNS queries filtering based on the category of the requested domain.
+For the final lab, we will configure DNS query filtering based on the category of the requested domain.
 This will be done with using F5 iRules and built-in categorization database.

 .. image:: /class2/media/url.png